Clemapfel/jluna/docs/troubleshooting.md

 ```

 To allow the jluna initialized Julia state to interact with the library, the Julia part of jluna needs to know where to
 find the jluna shared library, `libjluna.so`, you compiled earlier.
-If this error occurs, it means Julia was unabled to
+If this error occurs, it means Julia was unable to
 do so.
 To address this, you can manually specify the path to the shared library during `jluna::initialize`:

 ```cpp